 - Smoother -3% Decline to 15% Incline

-- The 2022 model has the incline and decline feature with a smooth and quiet incline tech.
+- Incline and decline feature with a smooth and quiet incline tech.
 This allows you to stay stable so you don’t have to hold the handrails while the deck inclines.

 - 0 to 12 MPH Speed